 Age and Overall Health

 Your age and broader health profile interact with your pre-existing condition.
-A well-managed condition in an otherwise healthy younger person will typically be viewed more favourably than the same condition in an older person with multiple health concerns.
+A well-managed condition in an otherwise healthy 35-year-old is typically assessed more favourably than the same condition in a 60-year-old with multiple health concerns.
+Healthy BMI, regular exercise, and non-smoking status all help.

 💰